TheSongOfEnderion/josee/Chapters/Chapter 11 - Seed of Darkness.md

 '...
 I just wanted a damn boat, now i had to kill a relic of the chaos titans', Josee gnashed her teeth tightly.

 '...
 To think they're actually hiding here.
-That means to get here, there must be some kind of gate that had to be opened from this side', but Josee immedaitely regained her calm.
+That means to get here, there must be some kind of gate that had to be opened from this side', but Josee immediately regained her calm.
 A dark shadowy spike suddenly slithered and aimed at her head.
 Pulling her left hand, she caught it and immediately burned it.

 '...
 That changes things', a cruel glint of light emerged from her eyes, '...
 I need to find those gates and destroy it'